Water Education Program

 Water Pledge: Have students promise to save water.
 Print out this colorful pledge and have them write down their own ideas on how to save water.
 Click here to download the pledge in English and Spanish.

-Free poster of the fold out map from Our Water Works in Santa Cruz County available for your students.
+Poster of the fold out map from Our Water Works in Santa Cruz County available for your students.

 Stickers or pencils: Need water conservation rewards to put a finale on a water lesson?
 Colorful stickers with water-wise messages are available for lower elementary and pencils for upper elementary classes.